-virgin Siberian pine nut oil will stop ulcer-related
+virgin Siberian pine nut oil will alleviate ulcer-related

-pain and heal stomach and duodenal ulcers quickly and
+pain and provide relief for stomach and duodenal ulcers quickly and

 - or your money back*!